Probing Majorana bound states via a pn-junction containing a quantum dot: Model

 where $H_e$ describes electrons in the conduction band of the QD coherently coupled to the MBSs by tunneling, $H_h$ describes holes in the valence band of the QD, and $H_{\text{photon}}$ gives the photon continuum.
 Electrons and holes on the QD recombine to photons via $V_{\text{rec}}$.

-A possible realization of the setup is shown in Fig.~\ref{fig:combi_setup} where we propose a semiconducting nanowire in a magnetic field (assumed to be in the $z$-direction) with three separated regions: The n-side is in proximity to an s-wave SC where the nanowire hosts MBSs in the topologically non-trivial phase, whereas the p-side is coupled to a normal lead serving as a hole reservoir.
-In the pn-junction of the wire a QD is formed where electrons and holes can recombine to photons.
-We note, however, that our proposal could be implemented with any TSC coupled to a QD, embedded in a pn-junction.
+A possible realization of the setup is shown in Fig.~\ref{fig:combi_setup} where we propose a semiconducting nanowire in a magnetic field (assumed to be in the $z$-direction) with three separated regions: The $n$ side is in proximity to an s-wave SC where the nanowire hosts MBSs in the topologically non-trivial phase, whereas the $p$ side is coupled to a normal lead serving as a hole reservoir.
+In the $pn$ junction of the wire a QD is formed where electrons and holes can recombine to photons.
+We note, however, that our proposal could be implemented with any TSC coupled to a QD, embedded in a $pn$ junction.
 Our results to be derived in the following would hold accordingly.
 To be specific, we will later comment on the Majorana nanowire model explicitly in Sec. \ref{sec:nanowire}.

 We represent $H_e$ by an effective low-energy model, where we can neglect the ordinary proximity effect on the QD induced by the coupling to the superconducting continuum (see below).
 Therefore, the TSC is modeled only by the MBSs and their mutual coupling. $H_e$ is then given by